Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Background

+In linear programming, a {\bf pivot rule} for the simplex method is a rule for choosing for each vertex $v$ of $G(P,\bc )$ which outward (resp. inward) oriented edge from $v$ to traverse in choosing a directed path to the sink (resp. source).

-Now let us recall the Hirsch Conjecture, the Nonrevisiting Path Conjecture, and the Strict Monotone Hirsch Conjecture.
+Now we recall the Hirsch Conjecture, the Nonrevisiting Path Conjecture, and the Monotone Hirsch Conjecture.
 We refer readers e.g. to \cite{zi} for a more in-depth discussion of all of these conjectures.

 \begin{conj}[Hirsch Conjecture] For $n>d\ge 2$, let $\Delta (d,n)$ denote the largest possible diameter of the graph of a $d$-polytope with $n$ facets.
 Then $\Delta (d,n) \le n-d$. \end{conj}

 \begin{conj}[Nonrevisiting Path Conjecture] For any two vertices $u,v$ of a $d$-dimensional polytope, there is a path from $u$ to $v$ which does not revisit any facet it has left before. \end{conj}